-The Money on the Bookshelf curriculum incorporates children’s books into a financial literacy program.
+The Money as you Grow Bookshelf incorporates children’s books into a financial literacy program.
 Reading and talking about books is one of the best ways for parents to teach children.
 Here’s a sampling of recommendations from their chart on recommended books, and what key money management concepts each book teaches.

 |Sheep in a Shop||4 and up||Decision making and problem solving|

 |Ox Cart Man||4 and up||Goal setting and allocating resources|